Ford recalling 85,000 SUVs over fears their engines could catch fire

 Ford Motor Company is recalling more than 80,000 of its Explorer vehicles claiming that some of the models have engine problems that could lead to fires.

-Per a memo released by the US Department of Transportation, the issue specifically impacts 85,238 2020 to 2022 Explorers with the Police Interceptor Utility Package, the company’s first-ever pursuit-rated hybrid police SUV.
+According to a memo released by the US Department of Transportation, the issue specifically impacts 85,238 2020 to 2022 Explorers with the Police Interceptor Utility package, the company’s first-ever pursuit-rated hybrid police SUV.

 In the event of an engine failure, oil and fuel vapor may release into the engine compartment and accumulate near ignition sources like hot engines or exhaust components, which could result in a compartment fire.